Year of the Four Emperors: Vitellius

 On the news of Otho's suicide, the Senate recognized Vitellius as emperor.
 With this recognition, Vitellius set out for Rome; however, he faced problems from the start of his reign.
-The city remained very skeptical when Vitellius chose the anniversary of the Battle of the Allia (in 390 BC), a day of bad auspices according to Roman superstition, to accede to the office of Pontifex Maximus.
+The city remained very sceptical when Vitellius chose the anniversary of the Battle of the Allia (in 390 BC), a day of bad auspices according to Roman superstition, to accede to the office of Pontifex Maximus.

 Events seemed to prove the omens right.
 With the throne tightly secured, Vitellius engaged in a series of banquets (Suetonius refers to three a day: morning, afternoon, and night) and triumphal parades that drove the imperial treasury close to bankruptcy.
 Debts quickly accrued, and moneylenders started to demand repayment.
 Vitellius showed his violent nature by ordering the torture and execution of those who dared to make such demands.
 With financial affairs in a state of calamity, Vitellius took to killing citizens who had named him as their heir, often together with any co-heirs.
 Moreover, he sought to rid himself of every possible rival, inviting them to the palace with promises of power, only to order their hasty assassination.